WHO WE ARE & WHAT WE DO

 So why Elder Law?

-The geriatric population in our community has been on the rise as well as the mistreatment of the elderly.
+The senior population in our community has been on the rise as well as the mistreatment of the elderly.
 With this growing need, we take pride in knowing that our office is here to advocate for the aging community.

 WHAT IS ELDER LAW?